Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Single Execution

-and remains close to that of normal distribution with $\sigma^2 = \lambda$.
-One implication of this result for us is that Claim~\ref{claim2} which we demonstrated for normal distributions would apply to the approximation of Poisson distributions as well.
+One implication of this result for us is that Claim~\ref{claim2}, which we demonstrated for normal distributions, would apply to the approximation of Poisson distributions as well.
+As a result, we obtain independence of the (absolute) entropy loss of distribution parameters for both discrete and continuous distributions and almost identical behavior across the distributions as a function of the number of spectators.

+\ifCONF Furthermore, our analysis using Shannon/differential entropy is partially echoed for the min-entropy (demonstrated in the full version of the text~\cite{baccarini2022understanding}).
+In particular, we conjecture independence of the attacker's input in the min-entropy-based awae and show that plots for the absolute min-entropy loss closely resemble those for Shannon entropy for the Poisson distribution. \else